emqx/blog/en/201909/bridging-mosquitto-to-emqx-cluster.md

 ### Test the in direction of the bridge

-Subscribe to the 'control/#' topic on Mosquitto, which will receive messages posted on EMQ X:
+Subscribe to the 'control/#' topic on Mosquitto, which will receive messages posted on EMQX:

 ```
 $ mosquitto_sub -t "control/#" -p 1883 -d -q 1 -h 192.168.1.101